 The Gorge Trail

-The 3/4 mile long walkway is a combination of shale, gravel, and stairs.
-Stony Brook has a similar feeling to the other Finger Lakes gorge parks while being a bit more manageable.
-Stony Brook State Park is less challenging than Watkins Glen State Park, though not as awe-inspiring.
-It is similar to Buttermilk Falls State Park on a smaller scale.
 I feel it’s also much less crowded, especially with Letchworth State Park being so close by, and Sugar Creek Glen Campground right down the street.
-Sugar Creek Glen is less developed with not formal trails, though you are able to wade in the water.
+Sugar Creek Glen is less developed with no formal trails, though you are able to wade in the water.
 You can pay a small fee to enter even if you are not camping.

 The First Waterfall